programacion-operadores-logicos

 not_a_b = not a

-In many languages, both AND and OR offer short-circuited versions.
-These operators are a mechanism to speed up the evaluation of expressions.
+In many languages, both AND and OR offer short-circuit versions.
+These operators are a mechanism to speed up expression evaluation.

-A short-circuited operator stops the evaluation as soon as it knows the result without needing to evaluate the rest of the operators.
+A short-circuit operator stops evaluation as soon as it knows the result without needing to evaluate the rest of the operators.

-This is done using the “trick” that an operation with multiple ANDs will be false as long as one of the members is false.
-Similarly, a series of conditions with OR will be true as long as one of its members is true.
+It uses the “trick” that an operation with several ANDs will be false if one of its members is false.
+Similarly, a series of conditions with OR will be true if one of its members is true.

-We can use this to speed up the calculation of expressions, which is precisely what the short-circuited versions do.
+We can use this to speed up the calculation of expressions, which is precisely what the short-circuit versions do.

-• AND stops the evaluation as soon as it finds a false, and evaluates the expression to false.
+• AND stops evaluation as soon as it finds a false and evaluates the expression to false.

 That is,